rios0rios0/guide/Life-Cycle/Tests.md

 * **Mock:** we want to avoid them as possible.
 But if we can't, we use as an external library to mimic and verify method calls.

 ## Builders
-The Builder Design Pattern is a creational design pattern that allows for the construction of complex objects step by step through a builder object.
+The Builder Design Pattern is a creation design pattern that allows for the construction of complex objects step by step through a builder object.
 It separates the construction of a complex object from its representation and allows for the same construction process to create different representations.
 The builder pattern is a design pattern that allows for the step-by-step construction of complex objects using a builder object.